Composers:Mick

 Bass: Bill Wyman

-Classical acoustic guitars:
+Classical acoustic guitar:

 Keith Richards